ddmitov/perl-executing-browser/README.md

 Syntax highlighting is achieved using [Syntax::Highlight::Engine::Kate](https://metacpan.org/release/Syntax-Highlight-Engine-Kate) CPAN module by Hans Jeuken and Gábor Szabó.

-``{PEB_binary_directory}/perl5dbgui`` is home of the Perl debugger GUI script and the [Syntax::Highlight::Engine::Kate](https://metacpan.org/release/Syntax-Highlight-Engine-Kate) module.
+``{PEB_binary_directory}/resources/app/perl5dbgui`` is home of the Perl debugger GUI script and the [Syntax::Highlight::Engine::Kate](https://metacpan.org/release/Syntax-Highlight-Engine-Kate) module.
 This folder and all files inside it should not be removed or renamed for the proper operation of the Perl debugger GUI.

-**Windows caveat:** The [default Perl debugger](http://perldoc.perl.org/perldebug.html) can not work inside PEB on Windows without a small, one-line modification, which makes the ``$console`` variable undefined.
+**Windows caveat:** The [default Perl debugger](http://perldoc.perl.org/perldebug.html) can not work with PEB on Windows without a small, one-line modification, which makes the ``$console`` variable undefined.
 Tests proved that this is a minor change and it does not affect the normal operation of the debugger.
-This alteration is necessary because the ``Qprocess`` Qt class, which is used to handle the Perl debugger, doesn't use any console from the underlying operating system to start processes.
+This alteration is necessary because the ``Qprocess`` class, which is used to handle the Perl debugger, does not use any console from the underlying operating system.
 Without the modification the debugger is unable to find a console and hangs.
-You could easily patch your Windows version of ``perl5db.pl`` manually by replacing ``$console = "con";`` with ``undef $console;`` or by using ``{PEB_binary_directory}/perl5dbgui/perl5db-win32.patch``.
+You could easily patch your Windows version of ``perl5db.pl`` manually by replacing ``$console = "con";`` with ``undef $console;`` or by using ``{PEB_binary_directory}/resources/app/perl5dbgui/perl5db-win32.patch``.

 ![PEB Perl Debugger GUI](https://github.com/ddmitov/perl-executing-browser/raw/master/screenshots/peb-perl-debugger.png "PEB HTML Interface for the Perl Debugger")